What is ankylosing

 AS pain can sometimes spread to your outer joints, like the knees, which for some can make it more difficult to stand up or use the stairs.

-Some people with AS have pain or tenderness in points where soft tissue meets bone (enthesitis).
+Some people with AS have pain or tenderness in points where soft, connective tissue meets bone (enthesitis).
 People with AS commonly feel pain in the back of the heel (Achilles tendonitis) and the bottom of the foot (plantar fasciitis).

 QUESTION FOR YOU